BSC-ES/providentia/docs/source/Getting-started.md

 Providentia works best on Linux and macOS.

-The software has not been designed to work on Windows, if you are a Windows user one of the best options is to run it from a Windows Subsystem for Linux (WSL): [https://ubuntu.com/desktop/wsl](https://ubuntu.com/desktop/wsl).
+The software has not been designed to work on Windows, if you are a Windows user one of the best options is to run it from a Windows Subsystem for Linux ([WSL](WSL)).
 Alternatively, if you have a virtual machine software like Oracle VirtualBox, you can use that as well.

 ### 1. Git
 Install Git by following the instructions here: [https://git-scm.com/install/linux](https://git-scm.com/install/linux)